donfuxx/fuchs-martin/_posts/2025-08-08-gpt5-react-native-test-drive.markdown

 categories: linkedin ai development
 ---

-I did a quick test drive of GPT-5 with Copilot and asked it to create a simple React Native Expo app from scratch:
+Inspired by [Michael R. Larson's LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7359349785654423553/), I did a quick test drive of GPT-5 with Copilot and asked it to create a simple React Native Expo app from scratch:

 ## 1. Initial Prompt: